Loudon Wainwright III Opens Up About The 'Exes & Excess' That Inform His Music

 WAINWRIGHT III: (Singing) X or Y. Do or die.
 Pain and joy.
 It's a girl or a boy.
 Friend or foe, you'll never know.
 But it's no lie that it's X or Y. If it's X, a gal is next.
 But if it's Y, you got a guy.
 If it's a pink or blue, it all comes from you.
 So you don't have to try because it's X or Y.

-His family has an unusually high number of singer-songwriters, including his late ex-wife Kate McGarrigle, their children Rufus and Martha Wainwright, Loudon's former partner, Suzzy Roche, and their daughter Lucy Wainwright Roche.

-So we've been talking about the relationships with women who you had children with and how those relationships ended, or at least the romantic parts of those relationships.
+So we've been talking about the relationships with women who you had children with and how those relationships ended or at least the romantic parts of those relationships.
+The third woman who you had a relationship with - a romantic relationship - and had a child with was an actress named Ritamarie.
 The third woman who you had a relationship with - a romantic relationship - and had a child with was an actress named Ritamarie.

 WAINWRIGHT III: Ritamarie Kelly, yes.